alexandreborges/malwoverview/README.md

             * Introduces -vx and -VX flags to allow interaction with VirusExchange's APIs for hash chack, sample download and sample submission.
             * Adds a new -O flag to set up the output directory for any sample downloads
-            * Adds -ip and -IP flags to allow querying IPInfo for IP address lookups.
+            * Adds -ip and -IP flags to allow querying IPInfo, BGPView and other already existing sources (currently VirusTotal & AlientVault) for basic IP address lookups.
+            * Fixes a bug in the VirusTotal output.

 Version 6.0.1: